Barbados holds snap general election amid criticism | Politics

 Barbados is one of the wealthier nations in the Caribbean, but the winner faces an economy battered by the pandemic and a still struggling tourism industry.

 One opposition candidate filed an injunction in an attempt to stop Mottley from holding the elections given the number of sick voters.
-The NationNews newspaper reported that 5,700 people on the island of more than 300,000 people are unable to vote because they are isolated with COVID-19 infections.
+The NationNews newspaper reported that 5,700 people are unable to vote because they are isolated with COVID-19 infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)